amarpreetb/Awesome-Open-Source/README.md

 - [How to Think Like a Computer Scientist ](http://greenteapress.com/thinkcpp/index.html)
 - [Open Data Structures (in C++)](http://opendatastructures.org/ods-cpp/)

+## Communication

+#### Chat/Messaging
+- [Pidgin](http://www.pidgin.im/about/) - A free chat client used by millions.
+Connect easily to AIM, Google Talk, ICQ, XMPP, and other chat networks all at once.
+- [Tox](https://tox.chat/) - Tox is a peer-to-peer instant-messaging and video-calling protocol that offers end-to-end encryption
+- [Jitsi](https://jitsi.org/) - video conferencing platform that securely connects users across browsers and devices
+- [Signal](https://signal.org/) - Signal is an encrypted communications application for Android and iOS

 ## Developer Tools
 #### Text Editors
 - [Atom](https://github.com/atom/atom)